 What is Saturation Saturday?

 Saturation Saturday was first launched in Missouri in 2016.
 It is a night of increased law enforcement patrols and sobriety checkpoints designed to reduce incidents of drunk or drugged driving.
-Last year Illinois and New York joined in the campaign.
+Last year Illinois and New York joined the campaign.

 Due to the success of Saturation Saturday, MADD wants to hold simultaneous events across the country this year.

 One of the cornerstones of MADD’s Campaign to Eliminate Drunk Driving® is increased, high-visibility law enforcement to both catch drunk drivers and — equally important — to deter others by sending a strong message that if you drive drunk, you will get caught.

 This increased enforcement can be accomplished with sobriety checkpoints and saturation patrols.